kevinsujanto/PythonProjects/Cryptography/README.md

 3. lab04
 - CBC Mode encryption and decryption
 - CTR Mode encryption and decryption
-- Break CBC-Mac when used as a hash function
 4. lab05
 - Timing attack on HMAC's equality test
 - Simple AES cache timing attack